sftpgo/docs/docs/tutorials/migrating.md

+---
+description: "Migrate from SFTPGo Open-Source 2.6.x to SFTPGo Enterprise with full database compatibility.
+Step-by-step guide for Linux, Windows, and Docker."
+---

 # Migrating from SFTPGo Open-Source to Enterprise Edition

 Migration to the **SFTPGo Enterprise Edition** is supported starting from **open-source version 2.6.x**.